pseudoregalia-modding/pseudoregalia-archipelago/AP_Randomizer/apworld/docs/setup_en.md

 Note: In order to use the in-game console once you've loaded into the game, you'll also need to add `enter` to your controls.

-## Playing on Full Gold

-The full gold patch is a previous version of the game that is also supported by the randomizer.
-The game was updated after release to add the map item and other significant changes, but the randomizer supports the earlier version for people who prefer it.

-To play on full gold, switch the Steam version of Pseudoregalia before following the installation steps:

-1. Right click Pseudoregalia in Steam and select Properties.
-2. Click Game Versions & Betas.
-3. In the Private Versions box, enter `fullgoldjump` and click Check Code.
-4. Click Opt into: fullgold.

-You will then be able to switch back and forth between both versions in Steam.
-If you want to be able to play both versions with the randomizer, follow the installation steps for each version and make two separate folders, e.g. Pseudoregalia_AP_MapPatch and Pseudoregalia_AP_FullGold.

 ## Compatibility with Other Mods